Why Southeast Ohio

 Poorer communities have fewer dollars to leverage into their school systems, and as a result, this region’s schools struggle to provide the learning options that all children deserve.
 Despite the region's school systems being poorer on average, our schools spend more on transportation across winding rural roads, addressing the high rate of trauma and abuse among their students, and providing food and clothing to low-income children.

-Issue 2: Exposure to Drugs
+Exposed to Drugs

 Babies born in Appalachian Ohio are almost twice as likely as the Ohio average to be diagnosed with Neonatal Abstinence Syndrome.
 In fact, Nine of the top 10 counties with the highest rates of NAS in Ohio are in Appalachia.
 Babies with NAS often require longer hospital stays than other newborns so that they can receive treatment for withdrawal, which in turn increases hospitalization costs.
 Statewide in 2013, the average inpatient charge was four times higher for NAS infants, and their hospital stays were four times longer than for all Ohio infants.